johanhedin/nanoca/doc/smartcard.md

 Even though no User PIN and PUK are created at this stage, they need to be given as arguments.
 If not, `pkcs15-init` will ask for PIN indefinitely.
-The values given here are not used and can be watever.
+The values given here are not used and can be whatever.

 You will be asked to enter the SO PIN and SO PUK that should be used for the card.
-Enter the values that you came up with previously (note that the wording for the PUK prompt is a bit missleading and talk about User PIN, but it is the SO PUK that is requested).
+Enter the values that you came up with previously (note that the wording for the SO PUK prompt is a bit misleading and talk about "User", but it is the SO PUK that is requested).

 The next step is to create the User PIN (and PUK).
-For Smartcards, the PIN is considered it's own "object".
-You create a "PIN" and then references that PIN when creating key and/or certifiacte objects.
+For smart cards, the PIN is considered it's own "object".
+You create a "PIN" and then references that PIN when creating key and/or certificate objects.
 A PIN object is referenced by a so called "auth id" and we will create auth id 1 here:

     $ pkcs15-init --store-pin --auth-id 1